eth-events/readthedocs/elastic/tutorials/query.rst

 --------

-Within this tutorial you will learn how to retrieve and analyze data from the Ethereum Blockchain with the help of the eth.events API.
+Within this tutorial you will learn how to retrieve and analyze data from the Ethereum Blockchain with the help of the anyblock.tools API.

-We will show you how to retrieve data from eth.events using the `ElasticSearch Query
+We will show you how to retrieve data from anyblock.tools using the `ElasticSearch Query
 DSL <https://www.elastic.co/guide/en/elasticsearch/reference/6.5/query-dsl.html>`__.

 You will learn
 ~~~~~~~~~~~~~~

--  How to access eth.events
+-  How to access anyblock.tools
--  How to use different methods to query the eth.events API
+-  How to use different methods to query the anyblock.tools API
 -  How to write a basic query returning some events
 -  How a return object is structured and which data it returns
 -  How to filter events for a specific contract or a specific event type